|News and Announcements »|

 To view the number of sequence reads which were assigned to the otu table (otus/otu_table.biom), type:

-The output shows that there are relatively few sequences in this tutorial example, but the sequences present are fairly evenly distributed among the 9 microbial communities.
+Open the output file otus/otu_table_summary.txt, which contains a summary of the OTU table.
+The summary shows that there are relatively few sequences in this tutorial example, but the sequences present are fairly evenly distributed among the 9 microbial communities.

 The QIIME pipeline includes a very useful utility to generate images of the OTU table.
 The script is make_otu_heatmap_html.py.
 Type: